kjtanaka/cookbook-environment-modules/README.md

 ------------

 #### cookbooks
+- `apt`
 - `build-essential`

 #### platforms
-- CentOS 6.5 is supported and tested.
+- Ubuntu 12.04 and CentOS 6.5 are supported and tested.

 Attributes
 ----------